chrkau/christiankaula.com/simplify/2011-10-13-siri-from-future.md

 Siri might be quite nice on a smartphone but imagine what this stuff could do on a real computer.
 And I don’t even talk about your run-of-the-mill home PC.
 I’m talking about one of those supercomputer cloud things.
 Your data lives on the cloud already doesn’t it?
 Why not let it be joined by your new digital personal assistant?

-There’s your new interface agnostic way to easily access all your data.
+There’s your new device agnostic way to easily access all your data.
 Why search through the hundreds of music files for something that suits the mood if you can let your computer do that for you?
 Why deal with getting an appointment with the vet if you can let your PDA handle that?

-And as I said its interface agnostic.
+And as I said it’s device agnostic.
 All you really need is a way to transfer voice.
 So a humble phone line will suffice.
 Imagine the things that would be possible.
 A decent AI thing with access to all your personal data.
 An amazing thought — and a scary one, too.

 ## This is right from Star Trek